ua-community/ua-extensions/systems/browser.md

 # Browser

-The good, the bad and the ugly about extension on mainstream browsers (Chrome, Safari, Firefox, etc).
+The good, the bad and the ugly about extensions on mainstream browsers (Chrome, Safari, Firefox, etc).

 ## Pros